-Garden room interior design ideas: use cases, insulation, and decor
+Garden room interior design and decorating ideas: use cases, furniture, and decor

 The interior design decisions that matter most are not decorative.
 They are functional: is the room insulated for year-round use?
 Does it have adequate heating and electrical supply?
 Is there enough natural light for the intended purpose, or does it need supplementary lighting?
 Get these right, and the decorative choices become much simpler.